Effectively communicating price increases to parents

 - Give them the exact date that the fees will be increasing.

-- Tell them how you are charging against the local competition (if it’s beneficial) take into consideration add-ons, like paying for nappies and food
+- Tell them how you are charging against the local competition (if it’s beneficial) take into consideration add-ons, like paying for nappies and food.

 - Include evidence of the current funding crisis, you could even link this to a piece from the media about rising costs in childcare and the increase of settings closing.
+Use a reliable source like Nursery World.

 - Share any special offers that you might have, like sibling discounts, or reduced rates for undersubscribed sessions.